roblib/islandora_image_annotation/README.txt

 If you have solr configured properly and have Annotation Categories set as user defined you will have a type ahead for the Annotations categories section.

+Recently Viewed:
+The menu path islandora/anno/recent will only return results if you have the statitics module enabled.
+This module is not defined as requiring the statistics module as only the recently viewed relies on the statistics module.